 How will you integrate them into your team?
 Once you’ve hired team members, plan out their first few weeks to teach them about your company culture and your approach to service, as well as the products and services they will support.

 How do you keep them?
-Smart, engaged team members will want to be continually growing and learning in their roles.
+Smart, engaged team members will want to continually grow and learn in their roles.
 Consider giving them a career path to follow and regular feedback so they know they’re on track.

 4. Measure the right data

 Many customer service activities are easy to measure.
-Your help desk will produce detailed customer service reports, but they can’t tell you which numbers really matter to your team and what you need to do about them.
+Your customer service software will produce detailed reports, but it can’t tell you which numbers really matter to your team and what you need to do about them.

 In my experience, there are three big questions that will help you decide which metrics matter most to your situation:

 Why are you reporting?
 Start with understanding the questions you’re trying to answer.
 For example, answer the questions “Do we have enough support staff?” or “Where do most of our support requests come from?” and work back to the right metrics.